 Becoming a Scrum Master

 Working at Pentalog for 3 years, Alin started with a Testing mission and switched roles after about two years to part Scrum Master/part Proxy Product Owner for a German client based in Hamburg.
 It was a challenging project, to say the least.
-One that consisted of helping the client on location, acting as Scrum Master for 2 teams (one based in Czech Republic and one in Hamburg) and as Proxy Product Owner for the Pentalog team in Brasov.
-The positive feedback, pleasant experience and overall success of this project (details available on his LinkedIn profile) supported Alin in this new direction.
+One that consisted of helping the client on location, acting as Scrum Master for 2 teams (one based in the Czech Republic and one in Hamburg) and as Proxy Product Owner for the Pentalog team in Brasov.
+The positive feedback, pleasant experience and overall success of this project, supported Alin in this new direction.

 Alin’s Pentalog story began by attending a conference held by Pentalog and hosted by – one of his now colleagues – CTO Cornel Fatulescu.
 Starting with the first phrases, Alin was “captivated by the quality of the presentation, the clarity of the message and the warmth of the pleasant interactions with the audience.”
 That was the point when he told himself “if this kind of passionate professionals are at Pentalog, then Pentalog is the place for me.”